michieltjampens/dcafs/docs/Basics.md

     </editor>
 </path>
 ````
+You can compare the result wih the raw data using `raw:dice` and `path:dice`.
-Now remove the last node with `pf:cheat2,delete,last`.
+We'll try a different edit, so remove the last node with `pf:dice,delete,last`.

 The resplit one is a bit more complex so to give an example of yet another cheat method.
 According to `help:editor`, the cmd is `pf:pathid,adde,resplit,delimiter|append/remove|format`.